gperdrizet/stegosaurus/docs/whitepaper.md

 ### 3.5 Capacity

-With default settings (`top_k = 50`, `n_partitions = 2`), each generated token encodes exactly 1 bit.
+With default settings (`top_k = 20`, `n_partitions = 2`), each generated token encodes exactly 1 bit.
 A 40-character ASCII message is 320 bits, plus 8 EOM bits = 328 tokens of cover text.
 Doubling `n_partitions` to 4 halves the token count; quadrupling to 8 gives 3 bits per token.
 Capacity scales with `log2(n_partitions)` but naturalness degrades as the model has less freedom to choose high-probability tokens.

 ## 4. Naturalness and detectability

 Cover text naturalness depends on how tightly the partition bins are balanced and how large the vocabulary restriction (`top_k`) is.
-With a well-balanced two-partition split and `top_k = 50`, each selected token is among the model's most probable continuations, so the text reads naturally.
+With a well-balanced two-partition split and `top_k = 20`, each selected token is among the model's most probable continuations, so the text reads naturally.

-Statistical detectability is not formally analysed here, but the BPE filter and greedy intra-partition selection mean every chosen token is always in the model's top-k, which limits statistical deviation from the model's baseline distribution.
+Statistical detectability is not formally analyzed here, but the BPE filter and greedy intra-partition selection mean every chosen token is always in the model's top-k, which limits statistical deviation from the model's baseline distribution.
 An adversary with access to the same model could in principle detect the signal by checking token partition membership, but this requires knowing the model, prompt, and hyperparameters.

 ## 5. Scaling considerations